ali1234/vhs-teletext/README.md

 been tested with bt8x8 capture hardware, but should work with any VBI capture hardware if you write a new configuration file (see config_bt8x8_pal.py).

-This is a rewrite of the original software using a new CUDA-accelerated algorithm.
-It is much faster than the original and also somewhat more accurate.
-The old code is still available in the 'v1' branch of this repo.
+This is the second rewrite of the original software.
+The old versions are still available in the `v1` and `v2` branches of this repo, or from the releases page.

 You can see my collection of pages recovered with this software at: